silvestrue/silvestru-it/contact.md

       (3) You team up with me for my expertise.
-It's OK to disagree, but you recognize that my **focus is on results ($$$)**, not to please some corporate Boba-Bola board arguing whether it's best to use a Vanilla Caucasian or a Gay, Black & Jewish & Gender Bifurcated person on their billboards.
+It's OK to disagree, but you recognize that my **focus is on results ($$$)**, not to please some corporate Boba-Bola board arguing whether it's best to put on their billboards a Vanilla Caucasian or a Gay, Black & Jewish person who identifies as a Comanche Helicopter for better "representation".

+      If none of these scare you off, I would love to know about your project.
     content_align: left
     form_position: right
     form_width: fifty